sketch-hq/developer.sketch.com/pages/assistants-guides-1-getting-started.md

 Follow the steps below to create your first Assistant project, build it locally and add it to a Sketch document

 1. Click [here](https://github.com/sketch-hq/sketch-assistant-template/generate) to generate your own Assistant repository on GitHub based on our template
-1. Follow the instructions on GitHub to clone your new repository to your machine
+1. Follow the [instructions](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on GitHub to clone your new repository to your machine
-1. Once cloned, `cd` into your new repositoiry folder in your terminal and run,
+1. Once cloned, `cd` into your new repository folder in your terminal and run,
    ```
    npm install
    ```